-The LAP Guidelines state that LAPs should include objectives to promote local economic development and employment growth by focusing on issues such as the creation of vibrant and dynamic city and town centres where local businesses thrive and the provision of low cost accommodation for start-up businesses.
+The LAP Guidelines state that LAPs should include objectives to promote local economic development and employment growth by focusing on issues such as the creation of vibrant and dynamic city and town centres where local businesses can thrive and the provision of low cost accommodation for start-up businesses.

 The NPF, RSES and the LAP Guidelines emphasise the need to take an evidence-based approach to the inclusion of objectives for employment and other commercial uses.
-The NPF expects that the local authority's LECP would inform the LAP to provide for the coordinated spatial planning for the area.
+The NPF expects that the local authority's LECP would inform the LAP to provide for the co-ordinated spatial planning for the area.

-The LAP is required to be consistent with any objectives of the RSES concerning strategic enterprise/employment sites, or in respect of development type or location-specific development (e.g. rural development).
+The LAP is required to be consistent with any objectives of the RSES concerning strategic enterprise / employment sites or in respect of development type or location-specific development (e.g. rural development).
 In this regard, both the RSES and the Development Plans Guidelines recognise accessibility as a central consideration in selecting employment zonings and the transport provision of potential locations for development needs to be strategically considered, including through the application of the sequential approach.
-The Office notes, in particular, that the RSES and the Development Plan identify Ballingarrane Park as a strategic employment landbank for Clonmel and refer to Munster Vales and the Suir Blueway as significant tourist infrastructure, relevant to the settlement.
+The RSES identifies the significant potential of the J17 National Enterprise Park for the development of the economic base of Portlaoise, supported by RPO 4.73.
+These lands have been included as a strategic employment opportunity site in the Development Plan, supported by Economic Development Policy Objective ED 2.

 The facilitation of retail facilities will also need to be considered to provide for the anticipated population growth.
-Regard should be had, in particular, to the sequential approach to the location of retail development and other provisions of the Retail Planning Guidelines for Planning Authorities (2012) (Retail Guidelines), and the position of the settlement in the retail hierarchy of the county development plan.
+Regard should be had, in particular, to the sequential approach to the location of retail development and other provisions of the Retail Planning Guidelines for Planning Authorities (2012) (Retail Guidelines), and the position of the settlement in the retail hierarchy of the Development Plan.

-The application of the sequential approach to the zoning of lands for employment and commercial land uses, and the reuse of appropriate brownfield sites and vacant premises will contribute to the delivery of compact growth consistent with the National Strategic Objective of the NPF and will help implement the Government's TCF policy.
+The application of the sequential approach to the zoning of lands for employment and commercial land uses, and the reuse of appropriate brownfield sites and vacant premises will contribute to the delivery of compact growth consistent with the National Strategic Objective of the NPF and will help implement the Government's TCF Policy.